LispLang/ansi-spec/README.md

 # Implementation

-## Parser
+## Preprocessing

-The first stage of the parser is preprocess, which does the following:
+The first stage of the process is preprocessing, implemented in `preprocess.lisp`.
+This includes:

-1. Strip comments (otherwise these would be interpreted as text by the parser).
+1. Stripping TeX comments, that is, lines that start with `%`.
+Otherwise these would be interpreted as text by the parser.

 2. Include files.
-Some files have an `\input` directive, which is used to include the contents of others.
+Some files have an `\input` directive, which is used to include the contents of other files.

+3. Strip some unwanted character sequences that comment stripping doesn't delete for some reason.

+4. Turn the ampersand character into a directive.

+5. Simplify some complex directives, like chapter definitions.

 ## Traversal